ipapamagic/IPaOpenGLES-Stuff/README.md

 some framework for OpenGL ES 2.0 and GLKit

-IPaWavefrontObjLoader is a wavefront obj loader

-IPaGLObject is a mesh collection, it has multiple IPaGLRenderGroup
+IPaGLObject is a mesh collection, it has multiple IPaGLRenderGroup,can load IPaGLObject from wavefront object file

 IPaGLRenderGroup has vertex indexes for render